Skip to Main Content

 Key Indexing Resources (some have partial full text content included)

-University Library Search Everything This search engine searches for books, e-books and audio-visual materials that are also listed in the library's catalogue, as well as journal articles (chiefly those that are available electronically), theses and dissertations, newspaper coverage from some recent and a selection of archival newspapers, and digitized content such as out-of-copyright books and journals that are available from sources such as The Internet Archive and The Hathi Trust.
+For optimum use, sign in.
+This search engine searches for journal articles (many are available electronically), books, e-books, theses and dissertations, and newspaper articles from some recent and a selection of archival newspapers.
+It indexes digitized content such as out-of-copyright books and journals that are available from sources such as The Internet Archive and The Hathi Trust.
+Omni facilitates discovery and borrowing of print books from other universities in Ontario excluding the University of Toronto.

 Key Databases